dtaht/blog-cerowrt/content/post/dealing_with_network_delay.md

 description = "Too many people - including me - don't test with real-world delays"
 +++

+Once upon a time, a magnificent new network product was developed.
+It looked great in the lab - very exciting inhouse demos - and in the culture of secrecy that existed inside that particular company - no code left the the building.
+3 days before the announcement, the executives were allowed to take it home to play with... and it didn't work!! - at all - at real world RTTs and bandwidths.

 Getting that right is *hard*.

+EE's have a particularly hard time with this.
+Their response to an operation that takes longer than a clock cycle is to make stuff smaller.
+This works so long as you've got nanometers to deal with, but as things gradually grew from meters to miles, and to cross-continental distances, real world RTTs intrude.

+I would love it, honestly, if a class on queue theory was required for the EEs of the world.
+They could start with the problem of distriubuted clocks on a chip, grow to asynchronus chip design (a long neglected area), then scale up to, at least, inches, then data centers, and then - the world!

+It's not fair for me to pick on EEs.
+Nearly everybody gets even the most basic of queue theory wrong.
+It's not helpful that the field has it's own notation, it's own language, and sits off in the side of so many things.

+Algorithms to live by.

 I am presently using